-In addition to this, your Company leveraged its communications expertise to encourage consumers to follow safety measures like social distancing, to reduce the spread of the virus.
-Our 1,000+ in-store counsellors & Direct-to-Consumer (DTC) team are connecting with consumers via telephone and through social media videos to raise awareness on hygienic practices.
+In addition to this, P&G India group leveraged its communications expertise to encourage consumers to follow public health measures like social distancing to slow the spread of the virus.
+Our 1,000+ in-store counsellors & DTC team are connecting with consumers via telephone and through social media videos to raise awareness on hygienic practices.
 P&G India group provided financial support to our partners for their vulnerable employees.
 We also empowered partner employees with insurance covering risks against COVID-19, cashless treatment or reimbursement of medical expenses.

-P&G India group is working diligently to maximize the availability of all our products for our consumers.
+Your Company is working diligently to maximize the availability of all our products for our consumers.
 With guidance from medical professionals, we're constantly evaluating and updating the robust measures already in place to help our people, who are making, packing and shipping products, stay safe at work, and, where possible, enabling others to work from home.
 We have put in measures like temperature scans, shift rotations, queueing avoidance, physical distancing, hand sanitizers and masks.
 We are also conducting comprehensive, methodical cleaning of all production areas and offices, including regular sanitization and surface disinfection that exceeds the most rigorous health authority standards.
 Your Company also partnered with the government and industry to kickstart 'Surakhsha Circle' to lay down the highest standards of hygiene and safety at manufacturing facilities.